-- 6. All building shall be provided with a minimum dedicated 6'x6' floor space for universal waste collection and maintenance with sealed concrete floor located on the first floor.
-All buildings three stories or more in height shall also include a additional maintenance workspace with a sealed concrete floor, located on the first floor, and start at a minimum of 120 sq ft. - 7.
+- a maximum six inch front curb (as pictured for ergonomic tipping), hot and cold water service, and trap drains.
+Power must also be provided.
+Surface mounted water resistant splash guards shall be provided at and 1' past the fixture and sink on all adjacent wall surfaces.
+Reinforcement backing shall be provided in the walls where shelving and rack is designated. - 6.
+All building shall be provided with a minimum dedicated 6'x6' floor space for universal waste collection and maintenance with sealed concrete floor located on the first floor.
+All buildings three stories or more in height shall also include a additional maintenance workspace with a flooring per D.9, located on the first floor, and start at a minimum of 120 sq ft. - 7.
 First floor housekeeping and maintenance rooms shall have power and data connections.
 Power shall include two dedicated, 20-amp circuits. - 8.
 A Traka key-type security box and Kronos time clock compatible with systems used by UCF will require data connections and power at a single first floor location.
 Consult with the UCF Project Manager to determine if these are to be Contractor- or Owner-furnished. - 9.
 Metal storage sheds and similar structures are not permitted on the UCF campus.